nvmwill/nexmo-developer/_documentation/en/video/guides/security.md

 #### Allocate Subscriber-only permissions for those that do not need to publish

 In some use cases you may want to limit the number of people who can publish in a session.
-This is easily implemented by not extending publish permissions to every participant.
+This is implemented by not extending publish permissions to every participant.

 See [this topic](/video/guides/create-token) for generating tokens with the right roles.